ZhonghuaYi/FocusFlow_official/README.md

 Additionally, we provide the preprocessed keypoints masks for SIFT, ORB, GoodFeature and SiLK in the `data` folder.
 The SIFT, ORB and GoodFeature keypoints are extracted using the [OpenCV](https://opencv.org/) library.
 The SiLK keypoints are extracted using the [SiLK](https://github.com/facebookresearch/silk) library.
-The generating scripts are provided in the `scripts` folder.
+The scripts used for generating keypoints masks are provided in the `scripts` folder.

 By default, the dataset is expected to be stored in the following structure:
 ```